-- (C)(iii) To receive the full 10 points: Points will be awarded as follows: - (i) the overall vacancy rate must be 3 percent or less for similar units with project based Section 8 (or similar rent subsidy funding) in the three (3) most closely comparable competitive developments located within three miles of the project.
-(If there are fewer than three competitive developments within a three mile radius, the overall vacancy rate for similar units in the three nearest developments with project based Section 8 or similar rental assistance must be 3 percent or less.) and - (ii) the overall vacancy rate for similar units in the five (53) most closely comparable competitive developments without project based Section 8 (or similar rent subsidy) located within one mile of the project must be less than 5 percent.
-If there are fewer than five (53) competitive developments located within one mile of the project, then the nearest three (3) competitive developments shall be considered. - (D) Projects located in areas exempt from TCAC's market study requirements, or where more than 70 percent of the units are reserved for special needs populations, shall receive 10 points, without consideration of the vacancy rates of competitive developments. - (a) 10 points will be awarded if the weighted average vacancy rate of the five (5) competitive developments that are nearest to the proposed project is lower than 3 percent. - (b) 5 points will be awarded if the weighted, average vacancy rate of the five (5) competitive developments that are the nearest to the proposed project is between 3 percent and 5 percent.
+- (A) Competitive developments are multifamily rental developments with units similar to those in the project, which are not severely dilapidated, are not being purposely held vacant or partially vacant, and are not affected by some other unique situation that is artificially depressing occupancy levels.
+If the proposed project is for the elderly, competitive projects must be limited to this population. - (B) Units similar to those in the project are defined as units with the same number of bedrooms, and with tenant-paid rents not exceeding 115% of the highest rent levels for same-sized units in the project. - (C) To receive the full 10 points: - (i) the overall vacancy rate must be 3% or less for similar units with project based Section 8 (or similar rent subsidy funding) in the three (3) most closely comparable competitive developments located within three miles of the project.
+(If there are fewer than three competitive developments within a three mile radius, the overall vacancy rate for similar units in the three nearest developments with project based Section 8 or similar must be 3% or less.) and - (ii) the overall vacancy rate for similar units in the five (5) most closely comparable competitive developments without project based Section 8 (or similar rent subsidy) located within one mile of the project must be less than 5 percent.
+If there are fewer than five (5) competitive developments located within one mile of the project, then the nearest three (3) competitive developments shall be considered.

+(D) Projects located in areas exempt from TCAC's market study requirements, or where more than 70 percent of the units are reserved for special needs populations, shall receive 10 points, without consideration of the vacancy rates of competitive developments.